-This Memorial Service section covers : The entrance, meet and great, the Order of Service, Graphic Designers v DIY, ideas in what to give guests, themes and ideas, Musicians and Acts, the Eulogy, Tributes.
+This Creating a Memorial Service section covers : The entrance, meet and great, the Order of Service, Graphic Designers v DIY, ideas in what to give guests, themes and ideas, Musicians and Acts, the Eulogy, Tributes.

 The actual Memorial Service and leading up to it, can contain multiple elements that you may want to include.
 Here are ideas and things to possibly think about.
 It is the biggest section of the Memorial Service article.
 This section contains the BIGGEST number of ideas and suggestions we have ever seen or been collated on the Internet.
 We will also be updating this section periodically to include more and more ideas for you.

 Creating a Memorial Service - Meet and Greet

 When guests walk-in to the Memorial Service venue, many have no idea what to expect or what is going to happen in the next 30-60 minutes (or longer).
 They may never have been to a Memorial service before.